BAABSAYER/Daoob/daoob_mobile/README.md

 - Arabic translations are in `assets/lang/ar.json`
 - The app name "دؤوب" displays correctly using the Almarai font

+## Important Fixes Applied

+1. **Fixed circular dependencies**: User and Booking classes now defined inline to avoid circular imports

+2. **Moved offline mode toggle**: The toggle has been moved from the splash screen to the login screen

+3. **Added Arabic font support**: Using Almarai font for properly displaying "دؤوب"

+4. **Fixed splash screen freezing**: The app now properly advances past the splash screen

 ## Development Notes

 - Built with Flutter and Provider for state management